Aleqsd/la-commu-discord-bot/README.md

 # la-commu-discord-bot

 `la-commu-discord-bot` is a Discord bot packaged for Scaleway Serverless Containers.
 It exposes slash commands that scrape job links (and referenced images), extract structured data with the OpenAI API, and redistribute formatted embeds to speciality channels (`art`, `game-design`, `dev`, `others`).
+The production instance currently runs on a DigitalOcean Droplet managed via `systemd`.

 ## Quick Start